 Our program is oriented to meet the needs of working professionals.
 Classes are held once a week in the evenings Monday through Thursday.
 Our classes are also small, which gives you the opportunity to receive personal attention from Barry's distinguished faculty.

+The on-campus training clinic for the doctoral program is the CARE Center.
 The CARE Center offers a clinically rich learning environment for all of our graduate students.
-Our faculty provides supervised training in clinical supervision for our doctoral students.
+Our faculty provides live supervised training in counseling and clinical supervision for our doctoral students

 You may also participate in the College Reach-Out Program (CROP).
 The program offers services that focus on enhancing resources for students and families, while also addressing factors outside of school that impact a student's ability to pursue a college education.